civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

           though your city.
 Fixed:    The AI uses water units for attacking units and sieging cities.
 Fixed:    The AI uses diplomats for establishing embassies and throwing parties.
-Fixed:    The AI does establish embassies and throws parties at civilizations
+Fixed:    The AI does not establish embassies and throws parties at civilizations
           it is at war with.
 Fixed:    The AI does not build obelisks if they do not increase the coverage.
 Fixed:    The AI does not build farm on installations such as watchtowers and